 If you would like us to email you updates, such as detail of forthcoming training etc., please subscribe below.Subscribe

 Learn QGIS online with video demonstrations, written tutorials and exercises to work through at your own pace and gain skills in using QGIS for contaminated land projects.

-The course includes an online forum and optional live clinics to troubleshoot and ask questions.
-Purchase of the course provides one person access to the course materials over a 4 week period.
+The course includes an online forum for Q and A. Purchase of the course provides one person access to the course materials over a 4 week period.
 The course pace is aimed at completing the course in a 2 to 3 week period, with a further week for those who need a little longer.
 If done continuously, the course should be able to be completed in one to two days.